-Author has written 1 story for Mass Effect.
+Author has written 1 story for Code Geass.

 I never really know what to put here to be honest.
 But, I figure that I could always start by saying that I was born in 1990.
 I don't claim to be the best writer out there, in fact there's tons of more talented authors on this site and I'm simply honored to be able to be part of the group of authors on this site.
 I don't seek to instigate conflict and I'm always willing to lend a helping hand wherever I can.
 I prefer reading stories with intricate plots or alternative histories; however, simple pairing fanfiction works well for me too.